Ferdinand Charles, Archduke of Austria

-Ferdinand Charles (17 May 1628 – 30 December 1662) was the Archduke of Further Austria, including Tyrol, from 1646 to 1662.
+Ferdinand Charles (17 May 1628 – 30 December 1662) was the Archduke of Further Austria, including Tyrol, from 1632 to 1662.
+He was the firstborn son of Archduke Leopold V of Further Austria and Claudia de' Medici.
+Until 1646, his mother Claudia served as regent and de facto ruler.
+Ferdinand Charles was a patron of the arts with Italian opera performed at his court.
+Despite this, he was a poor ruler and lived an extravagant lifestyle, drained the treasury, and held illegal executions.

+Aged eighteen, Ferdinand Charles married his cousin, the thirty year old Anna de' Medici.
+They had no sons, and the male line of his father died out soon after Ferdinand Charles' own death, aged thirty-four, of smallpox.
+His daughter Claudia Felicitas of Austria-Tyrol went on to marry Holy Roman Emperor Leopold I.

 Rule

 As the son of Archduke Leopold V and Claudia de' Medici, he succeeded his father upon the latter's death in 1632, under his mother's regency.
 He took over his mother's gubernatorial duties when he came of age in 1646.
 To finance his extravagant living style, he sold goods and entitlements.
 For example, he wasted the exorbitant sum which France had to pay to the Tyrolean Habsburgs for the cession of their fiefs west of the Rhine (Alsace, Sundgau and Breisach).
 He also fixed the border to Graubünden in 1652.

 Ferdinand Charles was an absolutist ruler, did not call any diet after 1648 and had his chancellor Wilhelm Biener executed illegally in 1651 after a secret trial.
 On the other hand, he was a lover of music and patron of arts: Italian opera was performed in his court.

 He died in Kaltern of smallpox, at the age of thirty-four, and was succeeded by his younger brother, Sigismund Francis.